 Charge Bliss developed, designed, and engineered the project and was subsequently awarded a grant by the California Energy Commission (CEC) to implement the idea and perform the construction.

-Role – Involved in the project from concept through operation.* Assisted in site selection, planning, provided electrical design, liaised extensively with OSHPD achieving permit for the one of a kind project, provided onsite support during start up and commission, and now provide ongoing assistance to ensure effective operation and reporting.
+Role – Involved in the project from concept through the operation.* Assisted in site selection and planning, provided electrical design, liaised extensively with OSHPD to achieve permit for the one-of-a-kind project, provided onsite support during start up and commission, and now provided ongoing assistance to ensure effective operation and reporting.

 * Involved on the project while employed as Principal by Mazzetti.